CARA Charities Closes Due to Economic Hardship

-Huntington Beach, CA -- (SBWIRE) -- 03/07/2013 -- After a 30 year long run of nationally promoting auto racing, CARA Charities has been voted to shut down.
+Orange County, CA -- (SBWIRE) -- 04/05/2013 -- After a 30 year long run of nationally promoting auto racing, CARA Charities has been voted to shut down.
 CARA Charities is an organization whose involvement in the auto-racing industry has been extraordinary.
 The organizations philanthropic projects have focused on open-wheel motorsports family, fans and sponsors.
 Established by Betty Rutherford in 1981, CARA Charities has focused for the past 30 years on women and the positive impact that can be made with dedication to the motorsports community.

 On Friday the 15th CARA Charities executive director Cathie Lyon released this statement, “This was an extremely difficult decision to make, but despite having some passionate supporters, we are unable to generate the financial means necessary to sustain our levels of donation.
 In this very difficult financial climate, our projects no longer realize the profit necessary to cover costs,” said Cathie Lyon, executive director.